gnicol/GitSwarm/perforce_swarm/doc-ce/install/README.md

     On older versions of CentOS 6, the rpm and yum packages didn't pass each other all of the output messages, so you might not have seen any error messages during install.
 You can run `sudo yum update` or `sudo yum install yum rpm` to get the latest of these packages.
-After you can run `sudo yum reinstall perforce-gitswarm` to try and find the problem.
+After that, you can run `sudo yum reinstall perforce-gitswarm` to try and find the problem.

 *   **error: "X" is an unknown key on CentOS 6**